- cap is up to 25 cm broad, fan-like, smooth, moist, cream to light brown.

 - usually grows in large overlapping clusters, on trees, logs and stumps of hardwoods and conifers, never on the ground.

 - gills have smooth (not serrated) edges and are not separable from the rest of the cap.

 - appears in spring and fall.

 - has a mild, pleasant taste and fragrant fruity odor; cook before eating.

-- a potentially poisonous look-alike is the Angel wings mushroom (Pleurocybella porrigens), which is similar in appearance but is white rather than cream, has thinner flesh, no odor, and grows on dead wood (logs/stumps) rather than trees.
+- a potentially poisonous look-alike for kidney patients is the Angel wings mushroom (Pleurocybella porrigens), which is similar in appearance but is ivory white rather than cream, has thinner flesh.